Updated April 2021

 WAYS TO REDUCE ANTIMICROBIAL RESISTANCE (AMR)

-- Take antibiotics only with a doctor’s prescription after examination of your current condition.
+- Take antibiotics only with a doctor’s prescription after the clinical examination of your current condition.
 Do not use past prescriptions for similar symptoms to start antibiotics on your own.

 - Most common colds, fevers and coughs are viral in nature and become okay in 3-5 days without any need or use of antibiotics.
 Rest, good nutrition and hydration along with simple lifestyle measures ensure recovery.
 Do not resort to or insist on using antibiotics expecting ‘fast’ results